GOTODOCO/.github/profile/README.md

 # GOTODOCO
 #### Your content reimagined and GOTO for exceptional and continuous DOCO planning, creation, management and engagement.

-An opportunity exists now for documentation and information to give it the stage it deserves.
+An opportunity exists now to improve documentation and content and give them the stage they deserve.
-We are pioneering a new way forward for content, documentation and information.
+That is why we are pioneering a new way forward for documentation, content and information.
 No biggie (_except it is... to us_).

 | [Get to Know Us](#get-to-know-us) | [Meet GOTOSoT](#meet-gotosot) |
 | --| --|